PauseAI/pauseai-website/src/posts/risks.md

 As AI capabilities grow, so will the capabilities of the exploits they can create.

 Highly potent computer viruses have always been extremely hard to create, but AI could change that.
 Instead of having to hire a team of skilled security experts/hackers to find zero-day exploits, you could just use a far cheaper AI to do it for you.
-Of course, AI could also help with cyberdefense and it is unclear on which side the advantage lies.
+Of course, AI could also help with cyberdefense, and it is unclear on which side the advantage lies.

 [Read more about AI and cybersecurity risks](/cybersecurity-risks)